It's My Life (Talk Talk song)

 "It's My Life" is a song by the English new wave band Talk Talk.
-Written by Mark Hollis and Tim Friese-Greene, it was the title track on the band's second album and released as its first single in January 1984.
-It reached number 46 on the UK Singles Chart, but did better in several other countries, reaching number 33 in Germany, number 32 in New Zealand, number 25 in France and number 9 in Italy.
-In North America, it entered the Top 40 in both the United States (at number 31) and Canada (at number 30).
-It peaked at number 1 on the US Dance Club Songs chart.
+Written by Mark Hollis and Tim Friese-Greene, it was the title track on the band's second album, It's My Life (1984), and released as its first single in January 1984.
+It reached number 46 on the UK Singles Chart but did better in several other countries, reaching number 33 in Germany, number 32 in New Zealand, number 25 in France, number nine in Italy and number 30 in Canada.
+In the United States, the song peaked at number one on the Billboard Dance/Disco Top 80 chart.
+It was the group's only top-40 hit on the Billboard Hot 100, making Talk Talk a one-hit wonder in the US.

-The single was re-released in the UK in 1985, but only peaked at 93.
+The single was re-released in the UK in 1985 but stalled at number 93.
 In 1990, however, "It's My Life" was reissued again to promote the compilation album Natural History: The Very Best of Talk Talk.
-This time, the song was a hit in the UK, reaching number 13, the band's highest chart-placing single in its native country.
+This time, the song was a hit in the UK, reaching number 13, the band's highest chart-placing single in their native country.
+In 2003, the American rock band No Doubt released a cover version that became a hit in several countries, including the US, where it reached number 10 on the Hot 100.

 Music video

 There are two versions of the video for "It's My Life".
 The first, envisioned by director Tim Pope as a statement against the banality of lip-synching, consists almost entirely of footage from the 1979 BBC wildlife documentary Life on Earth, interspersed with shots of Talk Talk lead singer Mark Hollis standing in various places throughout the London Zoo.
-He keeps his hands in his coat pockets and his mouth pointedly shut tight, the latter often obscured by hand-drawn animated lines that occasionally appear in the documentary footage sequences as well.
+Hollis deliberately avoids performing to the camera: He keeps his hands in his coat pockets and his mouth is taped shut, the latter often obscured by hand-drawn animated lines that occasionally appear in the documentary footage sequences as well.

 The second version, recorded at the behest of EMI, consisted of the entirety of the original video projected on a green screen behind Hollis on guitar and vocals as well as his two bandmates as they lip-synched and mimed the song, deliberately poorly and with comic exaggerated gestures.

-In media

-The song is played during a dinner scene of the 2005 Nick Love film The Business.